g-puleo/FYS-STK4155/PROJECT1/README.md

 		python3 terrain.py

+both runs should produce all of the plots which are present in the report.

 ## Summary of codes

 The algorithms are coded into different files contained in the `src` folder.
 Hereby we briefly summarize them: